 There is nothing wrong in executing procedures in other databases, but it is better to avoid hard-coding these references and use synonyms instead.

+You only need to specify the database when calling a procedure in a different database.
 It is better to avoid using hardcoded references to the current database as this causes problems if you later do the inconceivable by changing the databases name or cut-and-pasting a routine.
-A hardcoded database name has no performance advantage.
+There is no performance advantage whatsoever in specifying the current database if the procedure is in the same database.

 Stored procedures use the SET settings specified at execute time, except for SET ANSI_NULLS and SET QUOTED_IDENTIFIER.
 Stored procedures that specify either the SET ANSI_NULLS or SET QUOTED_IDENTIFIER use the setting specified at stored procedure creation time.
 If used inside a stored procedure, any such SET command is ignored